What Is Employee Turnover?

 NR is the new employee turnover ratio, T is the number of terminated or otherwise departed employees, and NE is the number of new employees (with your organization for less than one year) that separated from your organization during the same period.
 If the percentage of new employees who left vs. more tenured staff is a high figure for your industry, you may have some problems retaining new staff.
 Consider new onboarding and training plans.

-How To Interpret Your Employee Turnover Rate Measurement
+How To Interpret the Cost of Turnover

 After your employee turnover rate has been calculated, it is important to use it to guide your employee retention strategy.
 You should also note that turnover rates vary by industry.
 To find employee turnover information for your industry, consult industry trade journals or the U.S. Bureau of Labor Statistics.
 This will provide a benchmark for understanding your own turnover rates.

 However, much like any other KPI, it’s more important to monitor your own rates over time.
 This will help you identify trends, issues, and opportunities.
 What happened during the months that your company had a high employee turnover rate?
 What internal and external factors played a role?
+There are several common causes for employee turnover:

 • 32% of employees leave for career advancement or promotion opportunities.